mousepawmedia/standards/source/technical.rst

 | SoaS                  | 1 GB    | 3      |
 +-----------------------+---------+--------+

 ..
-NOTE::We want to get a version of OSR working on a version of Linux that
+NOTE::We want to get a version of the RATS Game Engine working on a version
-    runs entirely from a USB stick.
-We can target newer computers with this (i.e. RAM-only).
-The idea is to make a "bootable" version of the game for users who have Windows 8/8.1/10.
+    of Linux that runs entirely from a USB stick.
+The idea is to make a "bootable" version of the game for users who cannot (or don't want to) install on their main operating system.

 **For support consideration:**